 According to SAMHSA’s 2019 National Survey on Drug Use and Health, 21.6 million people in the United States needed substance abuse treatment in 2019, yet only 4.2 million received it.
 Several factors contributed to this gap, but denial was one of the most significant: Of those who needed but did not receive substance abuse treatment, just 4.3 percent agreed that treatment was necessary.1

 Why is denial so common?
 In this post, we’ll discuss how and why denial happens, its role in addiction, common signs, and how to help someone who may be in denial.

 What Is Denial?

 Denial is defined by Merriam-Webster as “a refusal to admit the truth or reality of something.”
 In psychology, it’s a defense mechanism to avoid confronting a personal problem.
-It’s extremely common for people with alcohol use disorder to resist the reality of their drinking problem.
+It’s extremely common for people with alcohol use disorder (AUD) to resist the reality of their drinking problem.

 And denial doesn’t only come from people who struggle with drinking; their family and friends are sometimes in denial too.
-This enables the alcoholic to stay in denial, even as the consequences of their drinking become more severe and noticeable.
+This enables the person to stay in denial, even as the consequences of their drinking become more severe and noticeable.

 Schedule a private call with a Ria Health team member and we can help you get started.

-Causes of Denial in Alcoholism
+Causes of Denial in Alcohol Use Disorder

 Fear of Treatment

 Sometimes, people feel afraid or uncertain about treatment.
 They might think it’s too expensive and time-consuming, or that it won’t work for them.
 They tell themselves that treatment is for serious addicts, and they don’t belong in that category.